romaefGit/Angular19Threejs/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

 ## Additional Resources

+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.7.

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.